BaseJumper1985/Macro-Manager/README.md

 #### Things to Note

-- Writes to the config file only happen you are inactive at the computer for about 10 seconds.
-This is keep that chance errors to a minimum. after the 10 seconds, all changes made are written at once.
-I will add a manual way to save should be some reason the program needs to closed right a way.
+- Writes to the config file only happen when you are inactive at the computer for about 10 seconds.
+This is to keep that chance errors to a minimum. after the 10 seconds, all changes made are written at once.
+I will add a manual way to save should there be some reason the program needs to be closed right a way.